adarshbalu/elderly_app/README.md

 - Medicine Reminder
   - Reminder for the elderly to stay on schedule for their daily medicines.
   - The reminder hits an alarm and requests for confirmation if the person hastaken the specific medicine at the times prescribed.
-  - Ifnot responded to,or responded negatively,the app sends a notification to the point of contact.
+  - If not responded to,or responded negatively,the app sends a notification to the point of contact.

 - Alert Emergency contacts
   - Feature that shares your current location to all emergency contacts in case you want them to reach you as soon as possible.
 Helps       accessing you in emergency, or to coordinate care.